Clubber Lang

 James "Clubber" Lang is a fictional character created by Sylvester Stallone for the film Rocky III, which was released in 1982.
-Lang serves as the main antagonist of the film and was portrayed by American actor Mr. T.
+He was portrayed by American actor and real-life wrestler Mr. T and serves as the main antagonist of the film.

-Lang is a professional boxer fighting out of Chicago, Illinois, and is a one-time world heavyweight champion, having taken the title from Rocky Balboa only to lose it back to Balboa in his next fight.
-The character is very loosely based on a combination of Sonny Liston, Larry Holmes and George Foreman.
+Lang is a professional boxer from Chicago, Illinois, and is a one-time world heavyweight champion, having taken the title from Rocky Balboa only to lose it back to Balboa in his next fight.
+The character is very loosely based on a combination of Sonny Liston, Larry Holmes, and George Foreman.

 Fictional character biography

 James Lang lost both of his parents at an early age, and spent most of his childhood in orphanages and on the streets of Chicago's Southside; he eventually became involved with crime, and served time in juvenile facilities.
 Later, as an adult, Clubber was sent to prison for five years for felony aggravated assault.
 During his time in prison, he discovered boxing as a way to let out his frustration and anger, which leads to the events of Rocky III.
 This is also evident in the game Rocky Legends, where Clubber's storyline begins with him fighting in the Chicago Prison in a ring actually inside the prison itself.